Bees, Language, and Operas

 One could dismiss either question as absurd.
 But could they be secretly doing such things, and humans just don’t know it?
 How can we be sure?

-It is difficult enough to understand and experience the world of another human being, let alone another species, but thinking about the answer may offer some insight into bees and elephants and humans, too.
+It is difficult enough to understand and experience the world of another human being, let alone another species, but thinking about the answer may offer some insight into bees, elephants, and humans, too.

 Bees have a brain the size of a sesame seed while elephants have the largest brain of any land animal (eleven pounds).
 A human brain weighs three pounds.
 Yet all three of us communicate amongst ourselves and are extremely social, irrespective of brain size.